 3. Different body areas will have different pain tolerance.

-Even some professionals recommend starting with this type of laser first for those with darker hair, and after some treatments when the hair has been significantly reduced, they can change to a traditional laser to target the stubborn hair that’s left.
+Even some professionals recommend starting with this type of laser first for those with darker hair.
+After some treatments, when the hair has been significantly reduced, they can change to a traditional laser to target the stubborn hair that’s left.

-3. Now, based on my experience, it was pretty painless on certain areas.
+Based on my experience, it was pretty painless in certain areas.
 I didn’t feel it at all on my arms.
 Legs were fine too.
 But I felt it most on my armpits, bikini, and perianal area.
 The sensation is exactly like being snapped with a rubber band.
-Since the practicioner will be moving the handpiece around, you won’t feel it constantly though.
+Since the practitioner will be moving the handpiece around, you won’t feel it constantly, though.

 Is laser hair removal permanent?

 Will my hair grow again after laser hair removal?
-Laser hair removal is often advertised as a permanent hair removal method, but the truth is that it only reduces the number of unwanted hairs and it doesn’t get rid of them completely.
-However, you should be able to maintain the results with touch up sessions.
+Laser hair removal is often advertised as a permanent hair removal method, but the truth is that it only reduces the number of unwanted hairs and doesn’t get rid of them completely.
+However, you should be able to maintain the results with touch-up sessions.

-The only permanent hair removal treatment is in fact electrolysis because it completely destroys the hair follicle so no hair can grow again.
-It’s very time consuming for large areas and can get very expensive though.
+The only permanent hair removal treatment is, in fact, electrolysis because it completely destroys the hair follicle so no hair can grow again.
+But, it’s very time-consuming for large areas and can get very expensive.

 Laser hair removal cost